project-emily/projectEmilyWebsite/_posts/2023-08-25-7-picture-books-about-grandparents.md

 tags: [spotlight, featured]
 hidden: false
 author: Emily
 added-excerpt: One of the most exciting things about becoming a parent was watching my mom and dad become grandparents.
-After I announced my pregancny, my parents thought and dreamed about their new roles and carefully mused over their grandparent names.
+After I announced my pregnancy, my parents thought and dreamed about their new roles and carefully mused over their grandparent names.
 It was so much fun to imagine this new season of their lives and wonder what their relationship with their granddaughter would be like.
 ---

 <style> em {color: black;} p a {color: #f0506e;}</style>

 One of the most exciting things about becoming a parent was watching my mom and dad become grandparents.
-After I announced my pregancny, my parents thought and dreamed about their new roles and carefully mused over their grandparent names.
+After I announced my pregnancy, my parents thought and dreamed about their new roles and carefully mused over their grandparent names.
 It was so much fun to imagine this new season of their lives and wonder what their relationship with their granddaughter would be like.
 With Grandparents’ Day fast approaching, I gathered my 7 favorite picture books about grandparents and grandkids.
 Each of these books shows the important bond between grandparents and grandchildren and how much fun this relationship can be.
 Any of these books would make the perfect gift for a new grandparent, or you could even use one as a way of announcing a pregnancy to your baby’s grandparents!

 {% include image.html img="../uploads/img/blogs/7-picture-books-about-grandparents/llama-llama-gram-and-grandpa.jpg" href="https://amzn.to/3sozF5P" alt="Llama Llama Gram and Grandpa by Anna Dewdney" align="left" %}